-ChessKid is a free website, but you need to register - an email is optional.
+ChessKid is a free website, but you need to register with an email.
 With ChessKid your child can play against the computer or against another child.
 The website offers lessons, videos and daily puzzles.
-You can play a fast game or a slow game over several days.
-Be around to make sure your child is playing safe on the internet and in case they need your help.
+Be around to make sure your child is playing safely on the internet and in case they need your help.

 If you want to read more, have a look at this article that describes the 8 critical thinking skills that chess develops.
 (We are not suggesting the chess camp, just the article.)

 Playing is one of the most effective ways children learn.
 It builds your child’s concentration and thinking skills as well as building their skills in using numbers, seeing patterns and being able to group things together.
 Playing games with others helps their social skills and gives them a chance to practice things they have heard and seen.

 How can I do more?

 Playing games that involve words are great for increasing your child’s vocabulary.
 Games that involve dices and numbers help with maths and logical reasoning.